 Corporate social media presence and the employee candidates’ ability to apply for any company at any time via mobile apps, rather than companies seeking out candidates, have begun to change the way that recruitment works.
 Job listing is not dead, however.
 On the contrary, it is just as feasible to quickly pull a vast pool of candidates that may have already been considering applying to work for the company.

-HRIS can help to streamline recruiting by making it easier for employees to fill out applications from the comfort of home – or wherever they may roam with their mobile phone if your HRIS includes mobile accessibility.
+HRIS software can help to streamline recruiting by making it easier for employees to fill out applications from the comfort of home – or wherever they may roam with their mobile phone if your HRIS includes mobile accessibility.
 However, if you simply try to attract candidates using old school techniques you may be missing the mark even with active HRIS recruitment functions in play.
 Taking the time to link up your HRIS to popular social media sites may help you to get the most out of your recruitment processes.

 First and foremost, you will have to find an HRIS that offers modern recruiting and applicant tracking options.
 If employees can’t fill out an application online, you are going to have a much more difficult time attracting top talent and getting them through the door.
 The best HRIS solutions should make it exceedingly simple to post job ads through social media and automatically funnel interested employees into the proper place to apply when they click.